 What should be established in a fraud prevention strategy:

-- Whistleblowing is the act of exposing information about misconduct in the workplace and is a crucial element in any prevention strategy.
-When whistle-blower hotlines are implemented and sustained correctly, they can aid in substantially decreasing an organisation’s exposure to fraud by permitting for prior detection and thus savings in the form of reduced fraud losses from the prior detection.
+Whistleblowing is the act of exposing information about misconduct in the workplace and is a crucial element in any prevention strategy.
+When whistle-blower hotlines are implemented and sustained correctly, they can substantially decrease an organization’s exposure to fraud by permitting for prior detection and thus savings in the form of reduced fraud losses from the prior detection.

-- The risk of fraud is not solely based on an employee’s background but also a myriad of other factors.
+The risk of fraud is not solely based on an employee’s background but also a myriad of other factors.
 Most notably, it is important to be able to identify risks by nature of items (some examples include size and value, ease of resale and cash), nature of the control environment (including separation of duties, safeguards, complexity, turnover and related party transactions) and pressures ( i.e., level of dissatisfaction – if the workforce is unhappy with the company, they will be more inclined to engage in fraud, expectations and guarantees).
-Identifying these risks is the first step in being able to figure out how to counteract them thus preventing fraud.
+Identifying these risks is the first step in figuring out how to counteract them, thus preventing fraud.

-When it comes to implementation, organisations need to ensure that they complete the action plan and then refer it to an appropriate person – in most instances this is from HR and other figures in leadership to management of employees.
+When it comes to implementation, organizations need to ensure that they complete the action plan and then refer it to an appropriate person – in most instances.
+This is from HR and other figures in leadership to management of employees.
 It is then up to the subordinates to assist them with implementing the strategy, reviewing the strategy, or delegating it to the employees.